jmphilli/wicksonrestaurant/README.md

 - on fail
   - just drop all state and let them go back

+- pm notes
     - send email when order ready
+    - break out schedule for when they want to pickup - start with dropdown of hours
+    - add dine in option